ButterscotchV/butterscotchv.github.io/src/web-safety/securing-bitwarden.md

 layout: layouts/page.njk
 title: How to make Bitwarden more secure

+eleventyNavigation:
+  key: How to make Bitwarden more secure
   parent: Web Safety

-has_children: false
-has_toc: false

-nav_order: 1
+  order: 1

 image: /img/lock_icon.png
 description: "A guide to making Bitwarden more secure"
 ---